 Why Department Heads Don't Stay Involved in SMS

-A possible reason, and perhaps the most common one, why this misperception exists is that the point as to the responsibility of the divisional heads with regard to safety was not stressed strongly enough during the first series of SMS training that were undergone by organizations needing to update with new safety management requirements.
+A possible reason and perhaps the most common one, why this misperception exists is that the point as to the responsibility of the divisional heads with regard to safety was not stressed strongly enough during the first series of SMS training that was undergone by organizations needing to update with new safety management requirements.